Smart Labs Now Logo

 Tenofir antiviral tablets

 If the HBsAg test returns positive, additional testing and monitoring will follow to assess the severity of the infection.
-Chronic HBV is usually managed with antiviral medications such as tenofovir or entecavir, which help to suppress the virus and prevent liver damage.
-Regular monitoring of liver health through blood tests, ultrasounds, or liver elastography may also be necessary to track the progression of the disease.
+Chronic HBV is managed with antivirals like tenofovir or entecavir to suppress the virus and protect against liver damage.
+Regular liver health monitoring via blood tests, ultrasounds, or elastography may be needed to track the progression of the disease.

 Get Affordable HBsAg Testing in Portland 👍